Mark-Bing-Wychock/Remarkable-Woman-Sleep-Study/README.md

 2. `Day of Week (Numeric)` - Numeric day of the week starting at 1 = Sunday.
 3. `Day of the Week` - String day of the week.
 4. `Bedtime (Night of Date)` - Bedtime that corresponds with the date of recording in HH:MM:SS AM/PM format.
-5. `Rise Time (Morning After Date-Night)` - Wakeup time of the following night in HH:MM:SS AM/PM format.
+5. `Rise Time (Morning After Date-Night)` - Wake-up time of the following night in HH:MM:SS AM/PM format.
 6. `Sleep Duration`	- Duration of sleep in HH:MM:SS format.
 7. `Sleep Duration (Seconds)`	- Duration of sleep in numeric seconds.
 8. `Stimulants`	- Type of stimulant consumed in the morning (Coffee, Tea, Decaf, None).
 9. `Amount of Liquid (mL)` - Amount of stimulants consumed.
 10. `Rested (corrected)` - Binary (Yes/No) sleep quality metric.
-Collected on wakeup of the following day, but recorded on the date of the actual sleep.
+Collected on wake up of the following day, but recorded on the date of the Bedtime.
 11. `Before Sleep Mood (Happy, Sad, Anxious, Agitated, Content, Calm)` - Generalized mood before going to sleep.
 12. `Microsleep (5p-9p)` - Binary measure of whether a short sleep occurred, but not long enough to count as a nap and in the evening hours.
 13. `Nap Occurred`	- Binary (Yes/No) measure of whether a nap occurred during the day.